 In line with the Code of Practice Highcliffe acknowledges that all teaching staff have a responsibility to support the SEND pupils in their class.
 The teachers plan for all needs within their classroom and scaffold support as necessary.
-In consultation with staff, parents and pupils we have developed one-page profiles and targets which reflect the needs of the individual and the specific support that our pupils may need to aid their progress both academically and socially.
+In consultation with staff, parents and pupils we have developed pupil passports and targets which reflect the needs of the individual and the specific support that our pupils may need to aid their progress both academically and socially.
 Reasonable adjustment should be made and this is considered on an individual basis; for some pupils with similar needs a small group may be facilitated, for others this may take the form of support of a speech and language difficulty, including liaison with a therapist, for others it may be social skills group and for another support with reading skills.
 Our teachers and learning support staff take regular training to keep skills and knowledge about specific difficulties and needs up to date.
 School will aim to inform you of your child's targets and any interventions in which they are involved.
 School will keep you informed of any external agencies who may become involved with your child e.g. Educational Psychologist, Occupational therapist, or Speech and Language therapist etc. as well as facilitate meetings with other agencies as appropriate.
 Following a school referral, the external agencies including the Educational Psychology Service will assess that your child meets their criteria before accepting them onto their caseload.

-What support will there be for my child's overall well-being and their emotional and social development?
-Highcliffe has adopted the 6Rs ethos: it is embedded in all school activities and is dependent on five words Resourcefulness, Respect, Responsibility, Resilience, Reflection and Reciprocity, encouraging pupils to develop independence and an active role in their own learning.
-Your child will also be involved in school assemblies and social and emotional issues will be addressed during the assemblies.
-School staff will also address issues in class lessons through a variety of activities.
-Staff have been trained in the use of 'Positive Mental Health' materials.
-These materials were developed by the Leicestershire Educational Psychologists to promote positive self-esteem.
-The school offers a 'Meet and Greet' for some pupils as they come into school and at the end of lunchtime to help them to prepare for the day ahead.
-A variety of tools and prompt sheets may be made available to your child.
-Your child will be made aware of how to access first aid if required.
-School may provide a mentor for your child to talk to on a regular or request basis.
-We track the well-being of our young people and small group activities are provided.
-Activities on offer may include cooking, sport, gardening and socialising through games.
-School staff can administer medication upon completion of medical forms and parental permission.
-The school nurse provides regularly updated training on the administration of epipens and also on dealing with emergencies arising from long term medical conditions and of epilepsy and diabetes.
-Other training can be arranged for other conditions.
-All pupils with SEND (Special Educational Needs and Disabilities) are welcome to take part in offsite activities including the residential, as long as the health and safety needs of those involved are assessed and reasonable adjustments can be made if necessary.
-Many of the school team have had Attachment, Trauma and Emotion Coaching training.
-What specialist services and expertise are available at or accessed by the school? agencies who we may contact following as I is completed by school in consultation wit Educational Psychologist.
-ADHD solutions Autism Outreach Services, How are staff trained to support the learning needs of the children?
+What support will there be for my child's overall well-being and their emotional and social development? and Reciprocity, encouraging pupils to develop independence and an active role in their own learning.
+Your child will also be involved in school assemblies and social and What specialist services and expertise sessments and reviews within the school.
+T are available at or accessed by the school? the individual and their needs.
+A referral is completed by school in consultation with the family.
+The support network contacted will then make a decision whether or not to provide further support.
+Speech and Language therapist Educational Psychologist Community Paediatrician Educational Psychologist.
+ADHD solutions Autism Outreach Services, Multi agency forum meetings Community Paediatricians School Nurse ADHD solutions Autism Outreach Services Family and Young People and Children's Services.
+Educational Psychologist.
+Senior Nurse Practitioners Inclusion Team Multi agency forum meetings Paediatricians School Nurse Physiotherapist Occupational Therapist Family, Young People and Children's Services.
+How are staff trained to support the learning needs of the children?
 Some school staff have attended training delivered by the school link speech and language therapist.
 The therapist also comes into school and works with the pupils and their support staff to give advice on specific needs on a more individual level.
 Whole staff training to deliver support for children with processing difficulties, memory issues and specific learning difficulties including Dyslexia Some staff attended courses run by the Specialist Teaching Services.
 The school staff.
 We seek support and advice from the Autism support services and the Families and Young People services The majority of staff have had or are scheduled to have AET Autism training.
 We liaise and train with the Hearing Impairment and Visual Impairment team and also the Autism Support Services.
-Specific staff attend training to aid understanding of the needs of these pupils in the school environment.
+Specific staff attend training to aid understanding of the needs of these pup in the school environment.
 Hearing Impaired and Visually Impaired Yearly training for Epipen, Diabetes and Epilepsy as appropriate.